 Group Board is ultimately responsible for the overall control and direction of the Group and its subsidiaries, including the monitoring of its performance and the deployment of resources.
-Group Board ensures that the Group Changes to the timing, format and frequency operates effectively and within the terms of our internal governance and upholds the Group's vision and values.
+Group Board ensures that the Group operates effectively and within the terms of our internal governance and upholds the Group's vision and values.